 If you really don’t want to get pregnant, all is not lost.
 If you act fast you can use emergency contraception.
-There are two possibilities, the ‘morning after’ pill or an IUD.
+One possibility is to take an ECP or ‘morning after’ pill.
+You can also get an IUD fitted.

 Emergency contraceptive pill

 Emergency contraception pills (ECPs), also known as morning-after pills or e-pills, are drugs you can take when you have had unprotected sex and think that you could be pregnant.

 You need to take them as soon as possible after the unprotected intercourse, preferably within 24 hours.
 After that they become less effective.

 ECPs are available over the counter, which means you can go straight to the pharmacy and get it without a doctor's prescription.